Klickmeister/between-democracy-and-progress/_schedule-day-1/02-opening-lecture.md

 speaker: ["Taylor Sherman"]
 ---

-Taylor Sherman (International History, London School of Economics): **Radio for Rural Development and Democracy: Adult Education in India in the 1950s**
+Taylor Sherman (International History, London School of Economics): **Radio and Television for Development and Democracy: Adult Education in India in the 1950s and 1960s**